 The weather was a bit cloudy and it was already getting dark.
 As usual, the economy section was a mess, nevertheless it was a totally fun experience.
-My bedmate, a man in his 50′s was smoking one after the other; below me were old couple as if in their honeymoon.
-Sweating and feeling like a smoked fighting cock, I decided to transfer to an empty bed, three bunkers away.
-Without so much to do or see, in the ferry, I just laid down my bed and tried to sleep, but the laughing and talking passengers; shouting and playing kids; crying infants; the loud audio of music players and portable TV playing an old Pacquiao fight; and the noisy poultry that blended to the sound generated by waves and ferry machinery kept me awake for some time.
+My bedmate, a man in his 50’s was smoking one after the other; below me were old couple as if in their honeymoon.
+Sweating and feeling like a smoked fighting rooster, I decided to transfer to an empty bed, three bunkers away.
+Without so much to do or see, in the ferry, I just lay down my bed and tried to sleep, but the laughing and talking passengers; shouting and playing kids; crying infants; the loud audio of music players and portable TV playing an old Pacquiao fight; and the noisy poultry that blended to the sound generated by waves and ferry machinery kept me awake for some time.
 After a while, I got immune to the noise and fell asleep.
 When I woke up, the boat was about to dock to the port of Odiongan, Tablas Island, Romblon, it was half past the hour of 3AM.

 The boat stayed for an hour in the port of Odiongan before proceeding to Romblon, Romblon.
 Another two-and-a-half sea travel, and at seven o’clock in the morning, we reached the provincial capital – Welcome to Romblon!